-Thus, the three accounts differ in their overall sets of predictions.
-The item recall prediction of the feature account is rhyming = alliterative > canonical.
-The item recall prediction of the linguistic structure account is rhyming > alliterative = canonical.
-The item recall prediction of the serial order account is rhyming > alliterative > canonical.
+Thus the three accounts differ in their overall sets of predictions.
+The item recall predictions of the feature account are Rhyming = Alliterative > Canonical.
+The item recall predictions of the linguistic structure account are Rhyming > Alliterative = Canonical.
+The item recall predictions of the serial order account are Rhyming > Alliterative > Canonical.

-The first goal of the present work was to test these predictions and, thus, discriminate between these theoretical accounts, by comparing item recall in immediate serial recall of rhyming and alliterative lists with the same degree of overlap, as well as immediate serial recall of canonically similar lists with lesser overlap; Experiments 1 and 2 addressed this goal.
-A second goal was to test the hypothesis proposed by Fallon et al. (1999) and Nairne and Kelley (1999) that a category cue will be more effective when an open rather than a closed set is used; this aim was addressed by Experiments 3 and 4.
-A third goal, addressed in Experiment 5, was to examine whether item recall could be boosted sufficiently to lead to greater strict serial recall for similar than for dissimilar lists.
-A fourth overarching goal was to articulate a theoretical framework that can serve to interpret and integrate the varied findings regarding the PSE in immediate serial recall into a coherent and unified account; in the General Discussion section, we will offer such a framework and will attempt to show that it can relate various findings to each other.
+The first goal of the present work was to test these predictions and thus discriminate between these theoretical accounts, by comparing item recall in immediate serial recall of rhyming and alliterative lists with the same degree of overlap, as well as immediate serial recall of canonically similar lists, with lesser overlap; Experiments 1 and 2 addressed this goal.
+A second goal was to test the hypothesis proposed by Fallon et al. (1999) and Nairne and Kelley (1999) that a category cue will be more effective when using an open rather than a closed set; this aim was addressed by Experiments 3 and 4.
+A third goal, addressed in Experiment 5, was to examine whether item recall could be boosted sufficiently to lead to greater strict serial recall for similar than dissimilar lists.
+A fourth overarching goal was to articulate a theoretical framework that can serve to interpret and integrate the varied findings regarding the PSE in immediate serial recall into a coherent and unified account; in the General Discussion, we offer such a framework, and attempt to show that it can relate various findings to each other.

-The aim of Experiment 1 was to directly test the predictions of the three alternative accounts outlined above.
+Experiment 1 aimed to directly test the predictions of the three alternative accounts outlined above.
 To this end, participants were presented with five-item lists for immediate serial recall in each of four conditions: a rhyming condition, an alliterative condition, a canonically similar condition, and a phonologically dissimilar condition.
 The main question of interest was the pattern of relationship between item recall in the rhyming, alliterative, and canonically similar conditions, regarding which the theoretical accounts make differing predictions.
-The phonologically dissimilar condition was included as a baseline in order to investigate the presence of a classic PSE.
+The phonologically dissimilar condition was included as a baseline to investigate the presence of a classic PSE.
 Lists in each condition were drawn from an open set of words, so that no words were repeated across lists.